neams-th-coe/cardinal/doc/content/tutorials/cht1.md

-where `mpiexec` is an [!ac](MPI) compiler wrapper, `-np 48` indicates that the input should be run with 48 processes, `-i solid.i` specifies the input file to run in Cardinal, and `--nekrs-setup fluid` indicates the base name for the nekRS input files, `fluid.re2`, `fluid.par`, `fluid.oudf`, and `fluid.udf`.
-Both MOOSE and nekRS will be run with 48 processes.
+where `mpiexec` is an [!ac](MPI) compiler wrapper, `-np 48` indicates that the input should be run with 48 processes, `-i solid.i` specifies the input file to run in Cardinal, and `--nekrs-setup fluid` indicates the base name for the NekRS input files, `fluid.re2`, `fluid.par`, `fluid.oudf`, and `fluid.udf`.
+Both MOOSE and NekRS will be run with 48 processes.

 When the simulation has completed, you will have created a number of different output files:

-- `fluid0.f<n>`, where `<n>` is a five-digit number indicating the output file number created by nekRS (a separate output file is written for each time step according to the settings in the `fluid.par` file).
-An extra program is required to visualize nekRS output files in Paraview; see the instructions [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html#visualizing-output-files).
+- `fluid0.f<n>`, where `<n>` is a five-digit number indicating the output file number created by NekRS (a separate output file is written for each time step according to the settings in the `fluid.par` file).
+An extra program is required to visualize NekRS output files in Paraview; see the instructions [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html#visualizing-output-files).
 - `solid_out.e`, an Exodus II output file with the solid mesh and solution.
-- `solid_out_nek0.e`, an Exodus II output file with the fluid mirror mesh and data that was ultimately transferred in/out of nekRS.
+- `solid_out_nek0.e`, an Exodus II output file with the fluid mirror mesh and data that was ultimately transferred in/out of NekRS.

-After converting the nekRS output files to a format viewable in Paraview, the simulation results can be displayed.
+After converting the NekRS output files to a format viewable in Paraview, the simulation results can be displayed.
 The solid temperature, surface heat flux, and fluid temperature are shown below.
 Note that the fluid temperature is shown in nondimensional form based on the selected characteristic scales.
 The image of the fluid solution is rotated so as to